-Alternative Materials: The alternative materials may consist of cast materials, metal siding, fiber cement panel siding, EIFS, smooth finished concrete or equivalents as approved by the town.
+Alternative Materials: The remaining 50% of façade materials may include cast materials, glass, metal and cement composite siding, smooth finished concrete or equivalents as approved by the town.
 Fiber cement lap siding is not permitted in the DC portion of the development.
-A maximum of 20% of each floor façade can be EIFS, but EIFS is only permitted to be an accent material and is not permitted on Ground Level facades fronting South Main Street, Eheart Street, New Church Street or the Commons.
+A maximum of 20% of each floor facade can be EIFS used as accent panels.
+No EIFS may be used on first floor on both the South Main Street and Common portions of the buildings.